Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-This result is crucial in the construction of the GW-invariants.
+into the classical Deligne-Mumford space equipped with the smooth structure related to the holomorphic structure, is a smooth map between orbifolds. \end{lemma}

 Note that we suppress here the obvious `overhead' for $\overline{\mathcal M}_{g,m}$ described by the sets $\Xi$.
-The map in Theorem \ref{thm2.15-n} is, of course, represented near a point in $O$ by a map into some set $\Xi_i$. \begin{proof} We start with the family $(b,w)\mapsto \beta_{(b,w)}:=(S_b,j(b,w),M_b,D_b)$ of noded Riemann surfaces constructed by means of the exponential gluing profile and a smooth deformation $w\mapsto j(w)$ which is independent of $w$ near the nodal points.
-Further we have used a sufficiently small disk structure for the gluing construction.
+The map in {Lemma} \ref{thm2.15-n} is, of course, represented near a point in $O$ by a map into some set $\Xi_i$. \begin{proof} We start with the above family

+of noded Riemann surfaces constructed by means of the exponential gluing profile and a smooth deformation $w\mapsto j(w)$ which is independent of $w$ near the nodal points.
 Let us add to the unstable domain components of $(S,j,M,D)$ a few points outside of the small disk structure in order to make them stable.
 Call this additional set of marked points $M^\ast$.
-We may assume that $M^\ast$ is ordered so that the set $M^{\ast\ast}=M\cup M^\ast$ of marked points is ordered.
-Then the map
+We may assume that $M^\ast$ is ordered so that the set $M^{\ast\ast}=M\cup M^\ast$ of marked points is ordered. {We now consider the family